saisso/playbolun/README.md

-playbolun
+PlayBoLun
 =========

-Player Bots for Eluna
+Player Bots with Eluna.

+For more details, see the <A HREF="https://github.com/saisso/playbolun/wiki">Wiki</a>.